 New HSR Filing Thresholds

-On February 15, 2019, the Federal Trade Commission (the “FTC”) announced that it will increase the dollar-based thresholds that determine whether parties are required to notify federal antitrust authorities about a transaction under the Hart-Scott-Rodino Antitrust Improvements Act (“HSR”).
+On January 28, 2020, the Federal Trade Commission (the “FTC”) announced that it will increase the dollar-based thresholds that determine whether parties are required to notify federal antitrust authorities about a transaction under the Hart-Scott-Rodino Antitrust Improvements Act (“HSR”).
 The FTC is required to revise various HSR thresholds annually, based on the change in gross national product.
-The new thresholds will go into effect 30 days after they are published in the Federal Register, which will take place shortly.
+The new thresholds will go into effect on February 27, 2020, 30 days after they were published in the Federal Register.
 The following are some of the more important changes:

-- The “size of person” test will generally be met if either the acquiring or acquired party has annual net sales or total assets of at least $180 million and the other party has annual net sales or total assets of at least $18 million.
-These thresholds had previously been set at $168.8 million and $16.9 million, respectively.
+- The “size of person” test will generally be met if either the acquiring or acquired party has annual net sales or total assets of at least $188 million and the other party has annual net sales or total assets of at least $18.8 million, with one exception — an acquired party not engaged in manufacturing must satisfy this test on the basis of the value of its assets alone, if its annual net sales are less than $188 million.
+These thresholds had previously been set at $180 million and $18 million, respectively.

 The new HSR threshold modifications also apply to certain other thresholds and exemptions.
 Click here to read a full copy of the FTC’s announcement, including all of the revised thresholds.

 Parties contemplating a transaction are strongly encouraged to seek legal advice to determine if the transaction triggers an HSR filing obligation pursuant to the revised thresholds.
 The failure to file when required to do so can subject parties to significant penalties.

 If you have any questions concerning the foregoing, HSR generally or any exemptions therefrom, please contact your Seward & Kissel relationship attorney.